MichelJonkman/laravel-declarative-schema/README.md

-# Laravel DBAL Schema
+# Laravel Declarative Schema

-Uses doctrine/dbal to manage a declarative schema approach that works together with migrations
+Laravel integration for my [declarative-schema package](https://github.com/MichelJonkman/declarative-schema).

 ## Usage

-To create a new schema file and use the [DBAL docs](https://www.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/schema-representation.html#column) to create your columns:
+To create a new schema file call the command below.

 ```
 php artisan make:schema table_name
 ```

+For more information on how to write schema files, take a look at [declarative-schema package](https://github.com/MichelJonkman/declarative-schema).

 And in order to migrate them you can either use the normal migrate command: